algolia/community-project-boilerplate/README.md

 # community-project-boilerplate

+> Note: this boilerplate is outdated, and should be reviewed before used.
+There are critical vulnerabilites in the dependencies used for building the site.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*